-During 2016, thanks to the support of our events by members , the church congregation and friends, we have been able to donate:
+During 2017, with the support of our work by our members , many from the church congregations of the Abbey and St Lawrence plus friends, we have been able to donate:

 MU members work alongside regional staff to enable development of all kinds; relational, personal and economic.
 In many areas of the world poverty is one of the biggest issues facing communities, and MU projects train people in new skills enabling them to lift themselves and their families out of poverty.